 In U.S. law, the lien is the broadest term for any sort of charge or encumbrance against an item of property that secures the payment of a debt or performance of some other obligation.
 Liens can be consensual or non-consensual.
 Consensual liens are imposed by a contract between the creditor and the debtor.
 These liens include mortgages and car loans, for example.
 Non-consensual liens typically arise by statute or by the operation of the common law.
 These liens give a creditor the right to impose a lien on an item of real property or a chattel by the existence of the relationship between the creditor and the debtor.
 An example of this type of lean could include a tax lien, imposed to secure payment of a tax.

 A loan is a type of debt.
 Like all debt instruments, a loan entails the redistribution of financial assets over time, between the lender and the borrower.
 The borrower initially receives an amount of money from the lender, which they pay back, usually but not always in regular installments, to the lender.
 This service is generally provided at a cost, referred to as interest on the debt.

 A mortgage is a method of using the property as security for the payment of a debt.
 Technically the term mortgage (from Law French, lit. “dead pledge”) refers to the legal device used in securing the property, but it is also commonly used to refer to the debt secured by the mortgage.

 Share Draft Account

 A Share Draft Account is a type of demand account (or demand deposit, demand deposit account), which is a deposit account held at a credit union, the funds deposited in which are payable on demand.
-The primary purpose of demand accounts is to facilitate cashless payments by means of check, draft, direct debit, electronic funds transfer, etc. A demand account is commonly known as a share draft account in U.S. Credit Unions checking account in United States banks.
+The primary purpose of demand accounts is to facilitate cashless payments by means of checks, drafts, direct debit, electronic funds transfer, etc. A demand account is commonly known as a share draft account in the U.S. Credit Unions checking account in United States banks.